 Upload JDBC Drivers to use with the Database Query components.
 Drivers for the majority of popular databases are already included.
 However, due to licensing restrictions, it is not possible to provide out-of-the-box support for Oracle, MySQL, DB2 or Teradata, so these drivers will need to be uploaded.
 Please refer to Manage Database Drivers guide for more details.

 This allows the user to test and schedule automatic backups of the instance.
 Please refer to Manage Backups for more details.

 Manage Groups (Enterprise Mode)

 Allows admins to create, edit and remove Groups, each with an identifying name specified by the admin.

 Alows admins to adjust the permission settings for any of the groups created in the Manage Groups window.
 These permissions can be tailored to almost every service and function in Matillion ETL—for example, enable or forbid user access, micromanage what users are able to do on the client, set up read-only users, forbid the deletion of resources, and allow scheduling of tasks.

-The Audit Log is an Enterprise-only feature and is only available on m4.large and m4.xlarge instances.
+The Audit Log is an Enterprise-only feature and is only available on m4 and m5 instances.

 Product Improvement Metrics